What should victims do?

 - File an identity theft complaint with the Federal Trade Commission or call (877) IDTHEFT (438-4338).

 - Consider placing a security freeze on your credit report.

 - Consider requesting an identity theft passport provided by the Attorney General’s office.

 Identity Theft Passport

-In 2005, the Arkansas Legislature approved Act 744, which gives the Attorney General authority to issue an Identity Theft Passport to an Arkansas resident who learns or reasonably suspects that he or she is a victim of financial identity fraud and who has filed a police report confirming that he or she is a victim of financial identity fraud.
+In 2005, the Arkansas Legislature approved Act 744, which gives the Attorney General authority to issue an identity theft passport to an Arkansas resident who learns or reasonably suspects that he or she is a victim of financial identity fraud and who has filed a police report.

 The identity theft passport is a card, similar in appearance to a driver’s license, is designed to assist financial identity fraud victims in re-establishing their good names.
 This passport may also help prevent a victim’s arrest for other criminal offenses committed by the identity thief.